ZanzyTHEbar/ESP32GreenHouseTowerDIY-Docs/vitepress/docs/src/pages/firmware_guide/mdns.md

 This will advertise the MQTT service on port 1883.
 If you are using a different port, you will need to change it in the above file.

-Now you are raedy to connect to the MQTT broker, autogamically.
+Now you are ready to connect to the MQTT broker, automagically.

 ## Troubleshooting